j-easy/easy-random/README.md

 person.setAddress(address);
 ```

-With Easy Random, generating a random `Person` object is done with `easyRandom.nextObject(Person.class)`.
+**With** Easy Random, generating a random `Person` object is done with `new EasyRandom().nextObject(Person.class)`.
 The library will **recursively** populate all the object graph.
 That's a big difference!

 ## How can this be useful ?

 Sometimes, the test fixture does not really matter to the test logic.
-For example, if we want to test the result of a new sorting algorithm,
- we can generate random input data and assert the output is sorted, regardless of the data itself:
+For example, if we want to test the result of a new sorting algorithm, we can generate random input data and assert the output is sorted, regardless of the data itself:

 ```java
 @org.junit.Test